Johnnykoch02/Algorithms/README.md

 # Algorithms
 This is a collection of all work I have created to try and learn how to better understand computer algorithms.
-Please feel free to commit any work you wish to that pertains to the subject.
+This work is taken from any succesfull coding question attempt, mostly during Professional Development Night w/ I.E.E.E UAlbany Chapter